ToolsBros is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Although the dual-field motor performs well, it maintains a cool temperature throughout its operation.
 It’s also equipped with a 10” cord that makes it very portable.

-Moreover, the DeWalt DWE575SB comes with a right-sided sidewinder, so this 7-1/4” circular saw provides you with great visibility along with the balance and comfortable grip.
+Moreover, this Dewalt circular saw comes with a right-sided sidewinder, so this 7-1/4” circular saw provides you with great visibility along with the balance and comfortable grip.